ANSC 100 Syllabus

 AN SC 100 Animal Agriculture (3) is an introductory course for undergraduates or consumers wishing to become better informed about animal biology, care, economics, industry structure, and mechanisms to guard the safety and wholesomeness of animal products.

 Department of Animal Science

 University Park, PA 16802

-Email: Use ANGEL E-mail
+Email: Use Canvas Inbox

 This course will introduce students to the breadth and scope of animal agriculture in North America with emphasis on food producing animals.
 Additionally, fiber producing animals, pets, pleasure animals, and alternative livestock will also be studied.
 Students will be exposed to biological concepts and their relationship to contemporary production systems, economics, terminology and industry issues to enhance understanding of and appreciation for various uses of animals in North America.
-The course would be available in a web-based format with extensive use of video tours of animal housing facilities, expert interviews, and explanations of the biology behind common production practices and will be offered annually during spring and summer semesters.
+The course will be available in a web-based format with extensive use of video tours of animal housing facilities, expert interviews, and explanations of the biology behind common production practices and will be offered annually during spring and summer semesters.
 Student performance will be assessed via unit quizzes, popular press article critiques, and a final paper.

 By the end of the course, students should be able to: